bluekvirus/Stage.js/implementation/HOWTO.md

 The default `all.js` contains carefully (minimum) selected libs for your project, if you would like to introduce more, use [bower](http://bower.io/) and the `bower.json` file included.
 Go into `/implementation/js/libs/tracked` and run `bower install` to grab all the monitored 3rd-party libraries.

-Include your libs after `all.js` (or `all.min.js`) in `/implementation/index.html`.
+Include your libs after `all.js` in `/implementation/index.html`.

 **Tip:**

-Alternatively, you can always use a *CDN* (Content Delivery Network) to load the js libraries into your index.html (e.g [jsDelivr](http://www.jsdelivr.com/)) However, this will affect the build process since these libs will not be combined if they are not from local.
+Alternatively, you can always use a *CDN* (Content Delivery Network) to load the Javascript libraries into your index.html (e.g [jsDelivr](http://www.jsdelivr.com/)) However, this will affect the build process since these libraries will not be combined if they are not from local.

 What should I put in `/static`?
 -----------------
-* `/resource` should contain static resources per locale. (xx_XX folder, `/default` for locale independent)
+* `/resource` should contain static resources per locale. (per xx_XX folder, `/default` for locale independent)
-* `/web+` now contains template 404/500 pages and robot.txt if you need them, they should be put under your web root once the development is done.
+* `/web+` now contains template 404/500 pages and robot.txt if you need them, they should be put under your web root during deployment.

 Build for production use
 ------------------------
-Before building your app for deployment, go into `/tools` and run `npm install` to grab all necessary 3rd-party Node.js modules.
+Before building your app for deployment, go into `/tools` and run `npm install` to grab all necessary 3rd-party [Node.js](http://nodejs.org/) modules.
-Use `/tools/build/node build.js dist` to build.
+Type in command-line `/tools/build/node build.js dist` to build.
 (You might need to change the `config.dist.js` file if you want to include more files in deployment).

 Upgrade/Update
 --------------
 Download and replace `/implementation/js/all.js` to update the infrastructure;
-Use `bower update` to update other monitored libs you need under `/implementation/js/libs/tracked/`;
+Use `bower update` to update other monitored libs you need under `/implementation/js/libs/tracked/` if you have included other 3rd-party libraries;

 Appendix